Student Senate Constitution and Bylaws

 - Provide leadership for all meetings of the student body.

-- Assist the Dean of Students in directing and in coordinating student activities.
+- Assist the Director of Student Life in directing and in coordinating student activities.

 - Perform service functions as follows